meyerjo/deepdrive_dataset_tfrecord/README.md

 --number_images_to_write = integer : Restricts the number of files to be written. \[E.g. to create smaller files to test overfitting\]

+--weather = str : Specify the weather which should be written to the tfrecord

+--scene_type = str : Specify the scene_type which should be written to the tfrecord

+--daytime = str : Restrict the daytime which should be written to the tfrecord

 The resulting TFRecord files can be found in :
 ~/.deepdrive/tfrecord/\[version\]/\[fold_type\]/